 Diet vs ExerciseBy Sarah S – Jenny Craig

-Diet and exercise are a pairing that go together as well as peanut butter and jelly.
+Diet and exercise are a pairing that go together like salt and pepper.
 So it's hard to determine whether diet or exercise is more impactful in the weight loss process.
 Both commitments are crucial for your overall health, but If you're looking to just slim down, you may want to put more emphasis on portion control.

 Dr. Tim Church, a renowned expert in exercise and weight loss and member of the Jenny Craig Medical Advisory Board, notes "It's been known for some time that, calorie for calorie, it's easier to lose weight by dieting than by exercise."